syntacs-coetus/stgaming_samp/README.md

   - Guns will have more firepower than normal, it's a damage multiplier for all the guns, will research this more.
   - Vehicles can be fitted with armor, which can be damaged first before the cars health will be damaged, will research into this.
   - Player armours will also have an upgrade.
 Normal armors will damage the player with the damage of the weapon but upgraded armors will have a damage reduction rule.
 Don't know how to do it yet but will research it in the long run.
+- Prison Break system:
+  - Breaking out of the prison, I'll have to research on this on how to make it more fun.
+I don't want to create just a small passage way and percentage bar for escaping.
+It needs to be done professionally and one wrong move may cause the whole police force on your ass.